LordofNotCommitting/ShowMissionInfoOnDetail/README.md

 Expanded version of Redspy's https://steamcommunity.com/sharedfiles/filedetails/?id=3378744839 But more clear version since I just want screen to tell exactly who my enemy is.
 That is what matters for your armor pick anyway.

+Changelog:

+v1.1:

+There are mission types where group of mission objective enemy(not the entire mission) have higher tech level.
+This mod will now show those.